Schrödinger’s Cat Explained: The Quantum Box Experiment & Its Meaning

 Copenhagen Interpretation

-It highlights the importance of the observer in defining the system’s state.
-Without observation, the system remains in a state of uncertainty, existing in all possible states simultaneously.
-This concept challenges our classical understanding of reality, where the state of an object is always definite and observable.
+This interpretation highlights the importance of the observer in determining the state of a quantum system.
+It suggests that without observation, the system remains in a state of uncertainty, existing in all possible states simultaneously.
+This idea challenges our classical understanding of reality, where the state of an object is always definite and observable.

 Many-Worlds Interpretation